 I also do a little shading to define the horse.
-Sometimes, it’s easier to shade than to draw a line, especially in areas with the gradation is very subtle.
+Sometimes, it’s easier to shade than to draw a line, especially in areas where the gradation is very subtle.

 I also use directional strokes to suggest three dimensional form.
-This, too, helps establish the subject as a form in physical space.
+This helps establish the subject as a form in physical space.

 Once I’ve done everything I can with the drawing grid, I tape a piece of tracing over the drawing and transfer the drawing to the tracing paper.
 This is where a mechanical pencil really shines.
 It doesn’t get blunt, so every line is exactly as dark or thick as I want.

 You’ll notice that the darkest lines are the outside edges of the shapes.
-Interior lines are thinner or lighter or dotted or dashed or a combination.
-Since I don’t want to shade now, I used this variety of lines to tell me which edges are hard and which are soft.
+Interior lines are thinner or lighter, dotted or dashed, or a combination.
+Since I don’t want to shade now, I use this variety of lines to tell me which edges are hard and which are soft.

 This detail (below) is a perfect illustration of how this method works.

 Once the drawing is the way you want it on the tracing paper, turn the paper over and review the drawing from the back.
-You can also flip the reference photo horizontally if it’s on your computer.
+Flip the reference photo horizontally if it’s on your computer.